Last reviewed on 27th November 2023 by Martin Alexander (Mortgage Advisor)

 If you have an interest-only residential mortgage, you may benefit from changing to a repayment mortgage.
 The main reason for doing so is that you’d own your home outright at the end of your mortgage term.

-If you have an interest-only mortgage on the home you live in, switching to a repayment mortgage will likely increase the amount you’ll pay each month.
-That being said, a repayment mortgage will give you more security as you’ll start paying towards owning your home.
+Switching to a repayment mortgage will likely increase the amount you’ll pay each month, but it will give you security as you’ll pay towards owning your home.

-It’s unlikely your lender will offer you the most competitive rates, especially when compared to hundreds of other lenders.
+Your current lender will unlikely offer you the most competitive rates, especially compared to hundreds of other lenders.
 Before you commit to anything, our advisors can compare the best deals for you.
 As mentioned, your mortgage payments are likely to increase, so every penny counts!

 Moving into an investment property

-Moving into an investment property also means losing your rental income from that particular investment.
-Lenders will want to make sure that changing your interest-only mortgage to a repayment mortgage is affordable.
-As a result, you’d undergo affordability checks when changing mortgage types.
+Moving into an investment property also means losing your rental income.
+Lenders will carry out affordability checks to ensure that changing your interest-only mortgage to a repayment mortgage is affordable.

-You’ll have to calculate what works best when changing mortgage types.
-Our advisors can also help you with this, as it’s what we do on a regular basis.
-We’ll also check which mortgages are affordable before applying.
+You’ll have to calculate what works best when switching mortgage types.
+Our advisors can also help you by checking which mortgages are affordable before applying.

 Changing your investment strategy